 Troubleshooting steps to get a device checking in again.

-Devices enrolled in Kandji attempt to check in every 15 to 30 minutes.
+macOS devices enrolled in Kandji attempt to check in every 15 minutes.
 If a device isn't checking in, review the following quick fixes to attempt to regain communication between Kandji and the device.

 - Internet: Make sure the device has an active, unblocked internet connection.
 If possible, try a different connection, like a mobile hot spot to rule out the internet connection as the reason.